-The big picture is not just about securing IT infrastructure, placing firewalls, securing data center that alone will mitigate the risks associated with APIs but extends beyond the regular Infrastructure security; design level security is something that needs to be looked at thoroughly with developers being more responsible for API.
-Multiple layers of security are required to back an API which is exposed to internet – the best security is preventive security.
+The big picture is not just about securing IT infrastructure, placing firewalls, and securing data centers that alone will mitigate the risks associated with APIs but extend security beyond the regular Infrastructure security.
+Design-level security is something that needs to be looked at thoroughly with developers being more responsible for API.
+Multiple layers of security are required to back an API exposed to the internet – the best security is preventive security.

 Some of the considerations that are made when working towards building a secured API IT infrastructure: